halimzidoune/query-macro/readme.md

 ### Service Provider Registration

-The package will auto-register, but if you need manual control, add this to your `config/app.php`:
+Add this to your `config/app.php`:

 ```php
 'providers' => [